 Dustin Lynch turns Suburban Park into a Friday night honky-tonk

-Review: 29,000 fans sang along to country hits as Dustin Lynch delivered a mix of his chart-topping songs, crowd favorites and heartfelt moments on stage.
+Review: 29,000+ fans sing along as the country singer delivers a mix of chart-topping songs, crowd favorites and heartfelt moments.

 Cowgirl hats, boots and plaid flannel shirts filled the 2025 New York State Fair on Friday night, a look far from the usual fair fashion.
 The fairgrounds transformed into a honky-tonk landscape as country star Dustin Lynch took over Suburban Park.